risavkarna/blog/ckgv40sfr00k1res183hd6g85.md

 # Is Math Invented or Discovered?

-Whether mathematics is discovered or invented is an age-old question.
-It could also be an innocent false dilemma.
-Could it be both or something in between?
+Whether mathematics is discovered or invented is an age-old question but it could also have been an innocent false dilemma all along.
+Could it be something in between or beyond?

-An alternative approach to answering this could be that mathematics is a formal language.
-More precisely, mathematics is a system for deciding whether mathematical statements are true.
-And what could make a statement mathematical?
+An alternative approach to answering this could be that mathematics is a formal language that is constructed using formal structures and operations on those structures.
+More precisely, mathematics is a system for deciding whether mathematical statements about a mathematical structure are true.

+So what could make a statement mathematical?
 Tautologically, any statement that follows mathematical rules could be called a mathematical statement.

 Is that last sentence in itself an exhaustive rule?
 That is, are there other ways to write or construct a mathematical statement?
 Mathematics can sometimes be about something more than a system of rules or instructions.
 In fact, this simple rule-based 'kind' of mathematical statements is usually a small subset of mathematical statements that map directly to the kind of statements we write in imperative programming.
 As an example of this think of the following multiplication as a 'mathematical statement':